Course Overview

 Upon completing this International Best Practices in Commercial Arbitration and Adjudication course successfully, participants will be able to:

-- Study under knowledgeable mentors to improve your decision writing skills
+- Study under knowledgeable mentors to improve your decision writing skills and learn from guided reading

-- Gain practical training with an emphasis on developing professional competencies in
+- Participate in international webinars and gain practical training with an emphasis on developing professional competencies

 - Understand how to run the adjudication process in practice